chozelinek/sacoco/tutorial.md

 1. We will design the operationalisation of this research question.
 1. We will actually extract the features with CQPweb.
 1. We will visualize and analyse the data with CQPweb/R.
-1. We will describe very briefly our corpus with CQPweb/R.

 If you want to reproduce every step that we will show you below, you will need to get a user for our [CQPweb installation](https://fedora.clarin-d.uni-saarland.de/cqpweb).